-There are relatively more festivals in Japan because Japanese religions are related to celebrating the harvest season and seasonal changes.
+There are relatively a higher number of festivals in Japan compared to other countries because Japanese religions are related to celebrating the harvest seasons and seasonal changes.
 Each of the 47 Japanese prefectures has a different festival which usually takes place in the summer.
-Locals usually participate in these festivals by wearing a yukata.
+Locals usually participate in these festivals by wearing a yukata and sandals.
 The most famous Japanese festivals are:

-- a) Gion Festival in Kyoto: The largest parade in Japan which started in the 800’s when there was an epidemic
+- Gion Festival in Kyoto.
+The largest parade in Japan which started in the 800’s when there was an epidemic similar to the Coronavirus.

-- b) Awa Odori Festival in Tokushima: A Dance festival held during the Obon-Week (the week when the spirits of the deceased are believed to visit the world)
+- Awa Odori Festival in Tokushima.
+A Dance festival held during the Obon-Week (the week when the spirits of the deceased are believed to visit the world).

-- c) Nebuta Festival: A festival dedicated to ancient warriors in Northern Japan.
+- Nebuta Festival in Aomori.
+A festival dedicated to ancient warriors in Northern Japan.